Official film and television co-production in Australia: The future of co-production in Australia

 A number of economic, industry and cultural factors influence decisions to undertake an official co-production.
 These factors include the value of the Australian dollar, the availability of skilled crews, access to tax offsets and other financial incentives, the generation of creative content and the signing of further bilateral agreements.
-Higher production budgets, falling television licence fees and lower distribution guarantees are all factors that will continue to drive the international demand for co-productions.
+Higher production budgets, falling television license fees and lower distribution guarantees are all factors that will continue to drive the international demand for co-productions.
 As discussed by Hoskins, McFadyen, & Finn, Australian producers find financial pooling the most important benefit of co-production and it is likely that this will be pursued more vigorously in the future.

 The recently introduced Producer Offset is also expected to drive a higher level of co-production.
 Australian production companies making official co-productions will be automatically entitled to a tax offset of 40% of qualifying Australian production expenditure (QAPE) for feature films and 20% of QAPE for documentary, television series, telemovies and short animation.

 An increase in the number of countries with which Australia has co-production agreements may also encourage greater levels of co-production.
 Australia recently entered into agreements with China and Singapore, increasing the number of agreements to 11.
 Further, Australia has signed agreements with a number of European countries which are parties to the European Convention on Cinematographic Co-production.
 Indirectly, this convention may provide further opportunities for collaboration with other European Union countries.

 Noting the favourable performance results for Australian co-productions, Hoskins, McFadyen and Finn advocate 'greater government initiative in treaty negotiation and increased official openness to international co-production'.
 As the Australian film financing landscape shifts over the coming period, there is every chance that these policy issues will provide the grist for further discussions.
 At the same time, we can expect that Australian producers and their international partners will seek out innovative ways to harness the benefits of co-production, particularly in light of the new tax regime.